sprunq/BrainJIT/README.md

   -m, --mode <MODE>            [default: jit] [possible values: jit, interpret] -p, --path <PATH>            The file to run
-  -o, --optimize               Optimize the program -d, --dumb-binary            Dump the binary to a file.
+  -o, --optimize               Optimize the program -d, --dump-binary            Dump the binary to a file.
 Only works in compiled mode -t, --tape-size <TAPE_SIZE>  The number of cells in the tape [default: 30000] -h, --help                   Print help
   -V, --version                Print version